MatMeg/robot-automation-exercise-test-project/README.md

 # robot-automation-exercise-test-project
-a robot framework based project to exercise test automation
+This is a robot framework test exercise

+The test suite is on:
+./test/order/PaymentByCard.robot